dslik/protonema/trainers/1620A/README.md

 _Feel free to ask questions by opening an issue!_

+## 2023-08-24

+Final "1.0" design changes are made, and ready to be ordered in the next PCB batch.

+It's nice to get a project finished!

 ## 2023-08-15

 The updated boards came in, and are ready to assemble: